inasafe/inasafe/README.md

 InaSAFE
 =======

-InaSAFE is free software that allows disaster mangers to study realistic natural hazard impact scenarios for better planning, preparedness and response activities.
+InaSAFE is free software that allows disaster managers to study realistic natural hazard impact scenarios for better planning, preparedness and response activities.
 InaSAFE is a plugin for [QGIS](http://qgis.org).